acuparse/acuparse/docs/INSTALL.md

 ## Tower Sensors

 Acuparse allows for the addition of as many Tower sensors as the Access/smartHUB will pass along.
 You can choose which sensors are shown publicly or only to logged in users.
 Towers are configured and arranged using the admin settings.
-* Acuparse also supports Indoor/Outdoor Temp and Humidity monitors but will not save or display any additional data.
+* Acuparse also supports Indoor/Outdoor Temp and Humidity monitors, as well as lightning towers, but will not save or display any additional data.

 ## Additional Outputs